 What You Will Learn

 You will attend a continuous case conference and a selective series of advanced psychiatry seminars, which is revised each year in consultation with the residents.
 Having covered all of the requirements, the coordinator will provide you with a list of "areas of faculty expertise that you didn't know about," and your class will together design your own syllabus.
-In addition, you will attend a series of seminars on career direction, job searching and negotiating, leadership and management, prepare for various career paths, review neurology, and receive an overview of general psychiatry for boards preparation.
+In addition, you will attend a series of seminars on career direction, job searching, negotiating, leadership, and management; prepare for various career paths; review neurology; and receive an overview of general psychiatry to help you prepare for board exams.